Neural network tokamak equilibria with incompressible flows: Implementation

 \subsection{Loss functions}

-We implemented this methodology using the PyTorch library \cite{Paszke2019} for carrying out automatic differentiation, the backpropagation and the optimization steps of the training algorithm.
+In our implementation we carried out automatic differentiation and optimization using the PyTorch library \cite{Paszke2019}.
 In PyTorch AD is an automated procedure provided by the automatic differentiation engine \textbf{autograd}.
-We should note here that our implementation has a lot of similarities with the methods used and implemented in Ref. \onlinecite{Pedro2019}, essentially extending this approach to a mesh-free implementation and increasing the flexibility, e.g. regarding the choice of activation functions, the definition of the computational domain and the distribution of the training points.
+We should note here that our approach has a lot of similarities with Ref. \onlinecite{Pedro2019}, essentially extending it to a mesh-free implementation and increasing the flexibility, e.g., regarding the choice of activation functions, the definition of the computational domain and the distribution of the training points.

 The loss function that is to be minimized consists of two terms, one that measures the PDE residual error and one penalty term for the imposition of the boundary condition.
 These terms are: